steverafferty/leadconduit-integrations/index.md

 Thorough test coverage is an important aspect of integration development.
 Testing the various edge-case conditions that are common in working with other systems, and being confident that future changes won't cause a regression in behavior, are part of what make integration modules superior to customers simply using the general-purpose configurable (aka "custom") integrations.
 PRs with failing or pending tests are never approved.

-Refer to test code for existing modules, located in the `spec` subdirectory, to help remind yourself of the kinds of cases to account for.
+Refer to test code for existing modules, located in the `test` subdirectory, to help remind yourself of the kinds of cases to account for.

-Tests can be run locally by running `npm test` (or the alias `cake test`) at the command line.
+Tests can be run locally by running `npm test` at the command line.

 Our [continuous-integration (CI)](https://en.wikipedia.org/wiki/Continuous_integration) process uses [Travis](https://travis-ci.com/).
 Each git branch should be set up to be automatically built.
 Within an integration repo, this is controlled by the `.travis.yml` file (note that it begins with a dot, and so may be hidden in some filesystem views), as well as the `scripts.test` value defined in `package.json`.